bridgecrew-perf4/kata-terraform/docs/exercises.md

 * I can see:
     * content.txt : with the content "pog"

+* Test : After running apply:
+    * I have a directory called local_file
+    * I have a file called output.txt
+    * It has the content pog

 ## B) Make the content of the local file a variable
 * Declare       :   Variable   :    type:string
 * Set Attribute :   local_file :    Content Set to be the same as the variable

 ### Acceptance
+* Test:
-* Given that i've run terraform apply,
+    * Given i've run apply
-* Then given the string "Poggers"
-* When i take a look at the the content of the file
-* I can see it matches "Poggers"
+    * Given i've provided poggers as the arg
+    * The content of content.txt is now "poggers"

 ## C) Using existing file data
-* Create        :   local_file  :    Seperate from the one above
+* Resource      :   local_file  :    Seperate from the one above, called second.txt
 * Data          :   Data file   :    "resources/template.txt"
 * Set Attribute :   local_file  :    content to be the same as the data file

 ### Acceptance:
+* Test :
-* Given that i have run terraform apply
+    * Given that i have run apply
-* When i take a look at the files generated
-* I can see a new file
+    * There's now a second file called "second.txt"
-* That contains the same content as the file "resources/template.txt"
+    * It has the same content as "../resources/template.txt"

 ---